hadil1999-creator/MLmisFinder/README.md

 ## 🚀 Features

-- **Comprehensive ML service Misuse Detection**: Automatically identifies common misuses in machine learning services such as incorrect API usage, missing or incorrect parameters, and more. ⚠️
+- **Comprehensive ML service Misuse Detection**: Automatically identifies common misuses in machine learning services-based systems such as None specification of early stopping criteria, Not using training checkpoint and more. ⚠️
 - **Easy Integration**: Seamlessly integrates with existing codebases, workflows, and cloud environments. 🌐
 - **Real-time Alerts**: Get immediate feedback on detected misuses to quickly address issues before they escalate. ⚡
 - **Reporting & Logs**: Generates detailed reports of misuse detection with clear explanations and suggested fixes. 📊